 - Help formatting communications to college coaches

-- Q&A discussion for Parents and Players with Coaches and Players
+- Q&A discussion for parents and campers with coaches

-- Create your progression from junior to college golf
+- Create your progression from junior to collegiate golf

 What does my tuition include?

 Tuition includes all range balls, tee times, welcome gifts, breakfast, lunches, dinners, water and snacks.

 What does my tuition not include?

 Airfare (if applicable), lodging / hotel, transportation, money for gifts and trip incidentals.